Tanks in the German Army: World War II

 Unfortunately for the Germans, their emphasis on protection and gun power compromised the mobility and reliability of their tanks.
-German production was also unable to compete with the volume produced by the Allied nations-in 1943, for example, Germany manufactured only 5,966 tanks, as compared to 29,497 for the US, 7,476 for Britain, and an estimated 20,000 for the Soviet Union.
+German production was also unable to compete with the volume produced by the Allied nations-in 1943, for example, Germany manufactured 11 000 tanks, as compared to 29,497 for the US, 7,476 for Britain, and an estimated 20,000 for the Soviet Union.

 Cold War

 After the war, the Germans were given US equipment and the Panzerlehrbataillon armour forces established in April 1956.
 The Leopard tank project started in November 1956 in order to develop a modern German tank, the Standard-Panzer, to replace the Bundeswehr's United States-built M47 and M48 Patton tanks, which, though just delivered to West Germany's recently reconstituted army, were rapidly growing outdated.

 Production was set up at Krauss-Maffei of Munich from early 1964 onward, with deliveries of the first batch between September, 1965 and July, 1966.
 The Leopard was soon being purchased from Germany by a number of NATO members and other allies.

 After the first batch was delivered the next three batches were the Leopard 1A1 model, which included a new gun stabilization system from Cadillac-Gage, allowing the tank to fire effectively on the move.
 The 1A1 also added the now-famous "skirts" along the sides to protect the upper tracks, and a new thermal jacket on the gun barrel to control heating.
 A less important change was to use rectangular rubber blocks fastened to the treads with a single pin instead of the earlier two-pin "shaped" versions.
 The rubber blocks could be easily replaced with metal X-shaped crampons for movement on ice and snow in the winter.

 Between 1974 and 1977 all of the machines in the first four batches were brought to the same Leopard 1A1A1 standard, and given additional turret armor developed by Blohm & Voss.
 The PZB 200 image intensification system was mounted in a large box on the upper right of the gun, creating the Leopard 1A1A2.
 A further upgrade with SEM80/90 all-digital radios created the Leopard 1A1A3.